AppleGamer22/scr-cli/README.md

 $ sudo npm i -g @applegamer22/scr-cli
 ```
 ## Contributing Requirements
-1. Separate Git branch to the master branch
+* Separate Git branch to the master branch
-2. Separate fork to this repository
+* Separate fork to this repository
 ## Usage Responsibilities
 * You should use this software with responsibility and with accordance to [Instagram's terms of use](https://help.instagram.com/581066165581870):
 > * **You can't attempt to create accounts or access or collect information in unauthorized ways.**
 > This includes creating accounts or collecting information in an automated way without our express permission.
+* You should use this software with responsibility and with accordance to [TikTok's terms of use](https://www.tiktok.com/legal/terms-of-use):
+> You may not:
+> * use automated scripts to collect information from or otherwise interact with the Services;
 * You should use this software with responsibility and with accordance to [VSCO's terms of use](https://vsco.co/about/terms_of_use):
 > **C Service Rules**
 > You agree not to engage in any of the following prohibited activities: